crate/crate-python/docs/getting-started.rst

 Set up as a dependency
 ======================

-There are `many ways`_ to handle Python project dependencies.
+In order to handle Python project dependencies, there are `many ways`_.
 The official PyPI package should be compatible with all of them.

 Next steps
 ==========